namecoin/winsvcwrap/README.md

 arguments are supported:

     winsvcwrap
       -winsvcwrap.run=...
 Windows commandline to spawn (quote both EXE and arguments).
       -winsvcwrap.arg=...
 Add an argument to the command to spawn.
 May be specified multiple times.
       -winsvcwrap.cwd=...
 Set current working directory to this before spawning (optional).
+      -winsvcwrap.capturestdout=1     If set, stdout from the supervised process is captured and each line is sent to xlog.
+      -winsvcwrap.capturestderr=1     If set, stderr from the supervised process is captured and each line is sent to xlog.

 winsvcwrap will propagate failures.
 That is, if the spawned process fails for any reason, winsvcwrap will also fail and exit so that the Windows service